Chaldene/pancam/To-Do.md

 * Look into the best use of the Pandas Int64 and how best to draw missing data.
 * Decode Rover Variables, HRCWarm etc.
-* Generate HK Ess and Non*Ess Calibrated for the rest of the variables
+* Generate HK Ess and Non-Ess Calibrated for the rest of the variables
 * Replace Temperature calibrations with a dictionary
 * Read in calibraitons from files rather than stored in software
 * Guareenteed way to distinguish between WAC and HRC CRs with just TM